Tested: Is Squarespace Good For SEO in 2024?

 When designing your Squarespace site, there’s a good chance you’ll be focusing on how it looks on desktop.

-But mobile traffic overtook desktop traffic in 2017.
-And Google now prioritizes the mobile version of your site for crawling and indexing.
+But mobile traffic overtook desktop traffic way back in 2017.
+And Google has been prioritizing the mobile version of your site for crawling and indexing for a while now.

 The good news is that Squarespace sites are fully responsive, and (speed issues notwithstanding) work well on mobile.

 Just make sure to preview how your site looks on both desktop and mobile.
-And remember it’s the mobile version of your site that Google will index and rank.
-So if you have a feature that displays on desktop but not mobile, then Google won’t take it into account for rankings.
+And remember it’s the mobile version of your site that Google prioritizes.
+So if you have a feature that displays on desktop but not mobile, then Google may not take it into account when ranking your site.

 You can switch to mobile view by clicking the phone icon in the Squarespace editor.

-In conclusion: Squarespace is not recommended for website owners who wish to fully optimize their site
+In conclusion: Squarespace is only suitable for website owners who don’t wish to optimize their site fully

 We don’t like to talk negatively about a platform.